 - Plastic grid pavers

-Some plastic permeable pavers don’t even need to be permanently installed in your driveway or home, which could be valuable for those of you renting your home or property.
-You can simply roll up your RV parking pad, which can be extremely beneficial!
+Some plastic permeable pavers don’t even need to be permanently installed in your driveway or home, which could be valuable for anyone renting a home or property.
+You can simply roll up your RV parking pad, which is extremely beneficial!

-It is important to note that many permeable pavers aren’t ideal for heavy rigs or extraordinarily long RVs.
+It’s important to note many permeable pavers aren’t ideal for heavy rigs or particularly long RVs.
 The plastic materials are likely not strong enough to handle so much weight regularly, and you will have to replace these pavers sooner than you expect.

-That’s why it’s important to weigh all of your options before making a final decision.
+That’s why it’s important to weigh up all RV parking pad options before making a final decision.
 While it may seem convenient to use plastic pavers given their ease of installation and water permeability, it may not work if you have a particularly heavy rig or want a more permanent option.

 Another RV parking pad option is perhaps one of the more obvious choices.
-You can simply lay down a concrete or cement slab to park your RV on, much like your driveway.
-But what are some of the benefits and drawbacks to this particular method?
+You can simply lay down a concrete or cement slab to park your RV, much like a driveway.
+But what are some of the benefits and drawbacks of this particular method?

 Speaking of expense, a concrete parking pad can get expensive, even if you end up doing all of the labor yourself.
 This is doubly true if you plan on hiring a contractor or concrete driveway professional.
 I recommend hiring someone to help you with this project if you are a novice.
 An uneven concrete pad won’t help your RV in the long run!

-In case you couldn’t guess, there are many things for you to consider when building an RV parking pad.
+In case you couldn’t guess, there are several things worth considering before and during the building of an RV parking pad.
 Curious to know what some of these considerations are?
 Read on to learn more!

 The overall weight of your RV can greatly affect your RV parking pad choice.
 Not only does your RV run the risk of settling into whatever parking pad foundation you choose.
-The material you choose may not be able to hold up an RV that is too heavy!
+The material you choose may not be able to hold up an RV that’s too heavy!

-You should take the time to weigh your travel trailer at home if you are worried about how much weight your parking pad needs to uphold.
+You should take the time to weigh your travel trailer at home if you’re worried about how much weight your parking pad needs to uphold.
 Plastic pavers and grass will struggle the most with a heavy RV.
 Make sure to know the weight of your RV before moving forward.

 The weight of your RV will ultimately determine the necessary thickness of your parking pad foundation.
 A thicker foundation will bring more stability to a heavy RV.
 It will also increase your necessary budget for building materials, so this is something to keep in mind.

-Another concept you should consider before building your RV parking pad is your neighbors.
+Neighbors are another essential consideration when building an RV parking pad.
 Unless you live in a rural area or on a property with acreage, you likely have neighbors nearby.
-And you may be surprised to hear that your neighbors may have something to say about your RV parking pad ideas!
+And you may be surprised to hear your neighbors may have something to say about your RV parking pad ideas!

 RV Utility Access

-Are you building an RV parking pad with the intention of using your RV while it is parked?
+Are you building an RV parking pad with the intention of using your RV while it’s parked?
 You may be hoping to use your rig as an alternative residence, which is a fantastic idea!
-However, this means that you should be sure to build out adequate RV utility access as well.
+However, this means you should be sure to build out adequate RV utility access as well.

 Sewer is another issue that needs to be tackled for this project.
-No matter how in-depth you plan on getting with your RV parking pad, you should fully consider your desire to run utilities to your RV before you start building.
+No matter how in-depth you plan on getting with the RV parking pad, it’s best to consider running utilities to your RV before the building commences.
 It’s much easier to lay additional power and water lines to your parking pad when the soil is dug up!

 Taking the time to efficiently compact the soil you’re building the parking pad on can help reduce moisture.
 Also, moisture barriers can be installed to provide further protection for the pad foundation.
 Permeable pavers can be extremely useful for dealing with water and rainfall.
-Other parking pad options, such as cement, grass, and gravel, may not be the best choices for you in terms of rainfall.
+Other parking pad options, such as cement, grass, and gravel, may not be the best choices for wet weather.

 If you live in a particularly wet environment, you may want to consider permeable pavers exclusively.
 This ensures the longevity of your RV parking pad ideas, so you can build it right the first time and enjoy it for years to come!

 4 RV Parking Pad Ideas: Get Inspired Now!